BethyHowl/academic-kickstart/content/home/about.md

 +++

 # Biography
 Courtney B Howland is a undergraduate student at the University of Texas in Arlington.
-Her interest includes Web and App developement, and creating gaming enviroments.
+Her interest includes Web and App developement, and creating gaming enviroments using UDK.